Russo-Persian War (1804–1813)

-The Russo-Persian War of 1804–1813 (Note: Also called the Russo-Iranian War of 1804–1813.) was one of the many wars between the Persian Empire and Imperial Russia, and, like many of their other conflicts, began as a territorial dispute.
+The Russo-Persian War of 1804–1813 (Note: Also called the Russo-Iranian War of 1804–1813.) was one of the many wars between the Iranian Empire and Imperial Russia, and, like many of their other conflicts, began as a territorial dispute.
 The new Persian king, Fath Ali Shah Qajar, wanted to consolidate the northernmost reaches of his kingdom—modern-day Georgia—which had been annexed by Tsar Paul I several years after the Russo-Persian War of 1796.
 Like his Persian counterpart, the Tsar Alexander I was also new to the throne and equally determined to control the disputed territories.

 The war ended in 1813 with the Treaty of Gulistan which ceded the previously disputed territory of Georgia to Imperial Russia, and also the undisputed Iranian territories of Dagestan, most of what is modern Azerbaijan, and minor parts of Armenia.